Takeout & Delivery

 Ohio

-In October 2020, this order was made permanent under House Bill 669.
-The new bill allows restaurants, bars, small breweries, micro-distilleries, and wineries to sell alcoholic beverages for carryout or delivery, as long as it accompanies a meal.
+As of October 2020, Ohio restaurants, bars, small breweries, micro-distilleries, and wineries can sell alcoholic beverages for carryout or delivery, as long as it accompanies a meal.

-In January 2021, a similar bill was signed, House Bill 674, allowing alcohol to be delivered to a consumer’s doorstep as long as it remains in its original container.
+And, as of January 2021, establishments are also allowed to deliver alcohol to a consumer’s doorstep as long as it remains in its original container.
 Deliveries can be made seven days a week, on holidays, and around the clock with new extended hours.
-As of January 1, 2024, this law was still in effect.
+As of November, 2024, this law is still in effect.

 For specific guidelines regarding alcohol delivery and takeout in Ohio, visit Ohio’s Department of Commerce.